History of nudity: Contemporary

-Both hippies or other participants in the counterculture of the 1960s embraced nudity as part of their daily routine and to emphasize their rejection of anything artificial.
+Hippies and other participants in the counterculture of the 1960s embraced nudity as part of their daily routine and to emphasize their rejection of anything artificial.
 Communes sometimes practiced naturism, bringing unwanted attention from disapproving neighbors.
 In 1974, an article in The New York Times noted an increase in American tolerance for nudity, both at home and in public, approaching that of Europe.
-However, some traditional nudists at the time decried the trend as encouraging sexual exhibitionism and voyeurism and threatening the viability of private nudist clubs.
+However, some traditional nudists at the time decried the trend as encouraging sexual exhibitionism and voyeurism, and threatening the viability of private nudist clubs.
 In 1998, American attitudes toward sexuality had continued to become more liberal than in prior decades, but the reaction to total nudity in public was generally negative.
 However, some elements of the counterculture, including nudity, continued with events such as Burning Man.

-In hunter-gatherer and pastoral cultures in warm climates nudity or minimal dress had been the social norm for both men and women prior to contact with Western cultures or Islam.
+In hunter-gatherer and pastoral cultures in warm climates, nudity or minimal dress had been the social norm for both men and women prior to contact with Western cultures or Islam.
 A few societies well-adapted to life in isolated regions retain their traditional practices and cultures while having some contact with the developed world.

-Many indigenous peoples in Africa and South America train and perform sport competitions naked.
-For example, the Nuba people in South Sudan and the Xingu tribe in the Amazon region in Brazil wrestle naked.
-The Dinka, Surma and Mursi peoples in South Sudan and Ethiopia engage in nude stick fights.

-Complete or partial nudity for both men and women is still common for Mursi, Surma, Nuba, Karimojong, Kirdi, Dinka and sometimes Maasai people in Africa, as well as Matses, Yanomami, Suruwaha, Xingu, Matis and Galdu people in South America.

-In some African and Melanesian cultures, men going completely naked except for a string tied about the waist are considered properly dressed for hunting and other traditional group activities.
-In a number of tribes in the South Pacific island of New Guinea, men use hard gourdlike pods as penis sheaths.
-Yet a man without this covering could be considered to be in an embarrassing state of nakedness.